What You Need to Know – School Year Program

 Applications for the 2020-2021 Academic Year program will no longer be accepted.
 Due to the every-changing pandemic, we are not able to accommodate new volunteers into the clinic with social distancing requirements.

 Interviews & Orientation

-Volunteers will need to attend a generalized clinic orientation.
+Accepted volunteers will need to attend a generalized clinic orientation.
 After orientation, volunteers will be assigned to a WMC team.
 Team leaders are responsible for further orientation and team integration of the new undergraduate member.